theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 > features of the modern computer " . " A   crucial step  was the adoption of a   punched
 # NPl/V    P  D   NSg/J  NSg/V    . . .
 D/P J       NSg/V V   D   NSg      P  D/P J
 > card  system derived from the Jacquard loom  " making it        infinitely
 # NSg/V NSg    V/J     P    D   NPrSg    NSg/V .
-NSg/V  NPrSg/ISg J/R
+NSg/V  NPrSg/ISg R
 > programmable . [ note  2 ] In 1843 , during the translation of a   French  article on the
 # NSg/J        . .
 NSg/V # .
 P  #    .
 V/P    D   NSg         P  D/P NPrSg/J NSg/V   P  D
 > Analytical Engine , Ada Lovelace wrote , in        one       of the many    notes she included , an